Best Thailand snorkeling tours

 Q. Where is the best place for snorkeling Thailand?

 The Surin Islands is our favourite snorkeling location with shallow reefs in clear water full of fish.
-They are less visited than the very popular Similan Islands .
-The Similan Islands have the clearest water, the biggest fish and the largest schools of fish.
+They are less visited than the Similan Islands which have become too popular for their own good in recent years.
+The Similan and Surin Islands have the clearest water, the biggest fish and the largest schools of fish.
 This is the closest you can get to being inside an aquarium.

 Phi Phi Islands has a huge diversity of marine life.
 Leopard sharks and black tip reef sharks can be seen, we have even snorkeled with whale sharks here.
 Turtles are also common.
 There is a nice variety of hard and soft corals, anemones and sea fans.
 There are many islands in the Phi Phi Islands chain and most snorkeling tours visit a few of them including Phi Phi Don, Phi Phi Ley and the beautiful Bamboo Island.

 Racha Yai Island (Koh Raya) has mainly hard corals in the small sheltered bays that are ideal for snorkelers to get close to schools of fish.
-Eagle eyed snorkelers may see moray eels, garden eels, stingrays, pufferfish, parrotfish and trigger fish among others.
-Corals include staghorn, brain, mushroom, cabbage and leave coral.
-The Baan Raya resort on Racha Island is a great place to relax while not snorkeling.
+Eagle eyed snorkelers may see moray eels, garden eels, sting rays, puffer fish, parrot fish and trigger fish, among others.
+Corals include staghorn, brain, mushroom, cabbage and leaf coral.
+There are a few nice resorts on Racha Yai that are great for a couple of nights.
+Racha Noi island is further out than Racha Yai and is uninhabited.
+If you can find a boat going there it’s an unspoiled paradise.

 Q. When is the best time of year to snorkel in Thailand?

-On the Andaman Sea side of Thailand’s west coast the best season for snorkeling is Nov – May.
-From June – October you can still do excellent snorkeling at Racha Yai, Phi Phi and Koh Kai but the Similan and Surin National Marine Parks are closed to tour boats.
+On the Andaman Sea side of Thailand’s west coast the best season for snorkeling is November to late April.
+From May to October you can still do excellent snorkeling at Racha Yai, Phi Phi Islands and Koh Kai but the Similan and Surin National Marine Parks are closed to tour boats.

 Q. Which type of snorkeling boat?